Kamal-Singh22/-Longest-Valid-Parentheses/README.md

 Otherwise, the valid substring length is the difference between the current index and the index now on top of the stack.
 Result:

-The maximum length recorded is the length of the longest valid parentheses substring.
+The maximum length recorded is the length of the longest valid parentheses substring....